Pearl and Hermes Atoll: Site exploration

-In 2004, divers from NOAA located wreckage believed to be from the Pearl during a debris removal dive.
+In 2004, divers from NOAA located wreckage believed to be from Pearl during a debris removal dive.
 They were not able to complete a full survey at the time due to the challenging site environment.
 The same dive team also located the wreck site of an unknown fishing vessel during the same trip, which they nicknamed the "Oshima" site as some of the components located were similar to the Japanese "Oshima" design.
 Among the components located were "a six-cylinder Atlas Imperial diesel and machinery scatter, propeller shaft and propeller, a marine propulsion plant popular in the early decades of the 20th century."
 Researchers theorized that the wreckage was an East Asian fishing vessel that struck the reef sometime after 1918, based on the age of the components.

-Maritime archaeologists from the NOAA returned to the wreck site of the Pearl in 2005 and 2006 to conduct further surveys.
+Maritime archaeologists from the NOAA returned to the wreck site of Pearl in 2005 and 2006 to conduct further surveys.
 The 2005 survey was based on the NOAA research vessel Hiʻialakai.
-The same group also attempted to survey the nearby site of the Hermes, but were prevented by poor weather conditions.
+The same group also attempted to survey the nearby site of Hermes, but were prevented by poor weather conditions.
 A number of artifacts were found at the Pearl site, including anchors, two cannons, and large try pots for rendering whale blubber.
 Many smaller artifacts were found actually embedded into the coral of the reef.
 The 2006 survey focused on completing a full site plan of the wreckage.
 In contrast to the scattered state of the Hermes site, the artifacts of the Pearl site are grouped roughly in the same configuration that they would have had on the intact ship, with site length being approximately the length the ship would have been.

-In 2008, NOAA maritime archaeologists returned to the site of the Hermes to complete the survey begun in 2005.
+In 2008, NOAA maritime archaeologists returned to the site of Hermes to complete the survey begun in 2005.
 The site was confirmed to be located about 400 m to the west of the Pearl site.
 A full site plan was completed, and both photographs and high definition video were made.
 The site contained similar artifacts to those found at the site of the Pearl, including two anchors and four cannons.
 At least 33 cannonballs were found, stored in linear racks, as well as stores of musket balls.
 Finally, some 150 iron ballast pieces were found.
 The extremely scattered state of the wreckage seems to confirm that the Hermes broke apart quickly and scattered with force across the sea floor.